Ashwwi/Goaldiggers-Iot_SCDFXIBM/README.md

 ![Video transcription/translation app](https://github.com/Ashwwi/Goaldiggers-Iot_SCDFXIBM/blob/master/resources/Architecture2.JPG)

-1. Hazard is first detected by the Sipeed Module
+1. Hazard is first detected by the Sipeed Module and sensors
 2. The information is then send to an esp32 connected to the Sipeed Module
-3. The esp32 will send the data to IBM Watson
+3. The esp32 will send the data to IBM Cloud
-4. IBM Watson will send a push notification to the authoratives
+4. IBM Cloud

 ## Long description